 I was back at my office in Warren on a part-time basis just two weeks after surgery, and was back in the office full-time within a month.

 Subsequent tests, initially every three months and now annually, have all been negative for cancer.
 I’m fortunate.
 I’m a walking testament to the benefits of early detection.
 Early detection is the key to the whole treatment.

 One of my older brothers is another success story.
 He was diagnosed a year earlier than me and at a later age.
 He, too, had positive results through surgical treatment.
 Who knows, though, how either of our cases would have turned out if we weren’t diligent about being tested regularly?

 (Patrick Wilson is a lawyer from Cortland, Ohio.)

 Join our mission to help the poor and underserved be well.

-Your gift makes lives better and communities stronger.
+Your gift makes lives better and our community stronger.
 Thank you!
-To discuss your interests and learn more about giving options, please call (330) 729-1180.
+To learn more about giving options, please call (330) 729-1180.